Last updated on October 25th, 2022 at 04:26 amPosted in How To by Vlad on June 18, 2020

 3. Start A New Chat

 If WhatsApp on your iPhone crashes right after you open the app, over and over again you can try to break this loop by starting a new chat.
-The iOS Force Touch shortcuts are very handy in this case.
-They allow you to generate a WhatsApp command without needing to bring up the app on the screen.
+The Home Screen quick action menu is helpful in this case.
+It allows you to generate a WhatsApp command without needing to bring up the app on the screen.

-How To: On your iPhone’s Home screen, press-firmly on the WhatsApp icon until the 3D Touch shortcuts menu pops up.
-Tap on ‘New Chat’ and WhatsApp will open and display the list of contacts available for a new chat.
+How To: On your iPhone’s Home screen, long-press on the WhatsApp icon until the Quick Actions pop up.
+Tap on ‘New Chat’ and WhatsApp will open and display the list of contacts available for a new conversation.

 4. Force Restart iPhone